 The following discussion does not comment on all federal income tax matters affecting us or our unitholders.
-Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, foreign persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
+Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, non-U.S. persons, individual retirement accounts (IRAs), employee benefit plans, real estate investment trusts (REITs) or mutual funds.
 Accordingly, we encourage each prospective unitholder to consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.

-The IRS has made no determination regarding any matter affecting us or prospective unitholders.
-Instead, we will rely on opinions of Vinson & Elkins L.L.P.
+The Internal Revenue Service (the "IRS") has made no determination regarding any matter affecting us or prospective unitholders.
+Instead, we will rely on opinions and advice of Vinson & Elkins L.L.P.
 Unlike a ruling, an opinion of counsel represents only that counsel's best legal judgment and does not bind the IRS or the courts.
 Accordingly, the opinions and statements made herein may not be sustained by a court if contested by the IRS.
-Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which common units trade.
-In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner and thus will be borne indirectly by our unitholders and our general partner.
+Any contest of this sort with the IRS may materially and adversely impact the market for our common units and the prices at which our common units trade.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner and thus will be borne directly or indirectly by our unitholders and our general partner.
 Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.